Santa Ynez Mountains: Geology

 Geologically the mountains are young and mostly of sedimentary origin.
 The most common rock types in the range are sandstones and shales, with some limestone in the western portion of the range.
 Volcanic rocks can be found at the very western extremity of the range, near Point Arguello (Tranquillion Mountain Volcanics), while some schists of the Franciscan Assemblage are exposed in a number of locations.

 The Santa Ynez Mountains were uplifted in Pliocene and Pleistocene time, beginning about five million years ago, along the Santa Ynez Fault, a feature which is considered to be active.
 The left bend in the San Andreas Fault is proposed to have constrained northward moving lithosphere to cause uplift of the range.
 Being a young uplift, the slopes are steep and the topography is extremely rugged; the gradient is highest on the northern side above 1500 ft, adjacent to the trace of the fault.
 Dramatic sandstone formations, including outcrops of the resistant Coldwater and Matilija formations, are visible at many locations in the range.

 Biology

 The predominant ground cover is chaparral, with coastal sage scrub, oak woodland and grasslands at lower elevations.
 Isolated stands of conifers (mostly Coulter pines) and other evergreen trees such as bay laurel, tanbark oak and madrone grow on the higher parts of the northern slopes, which are cooler and shadier than the southern slopes exposed to the sun.
 At lower elevations on the southern side of the range, a virtually frost-free zone, avocados are grown in considerable quantity.

+The Santa Ynez Mountains are home to many species typical of the California chaparral and woodlands ecoregion, such as the Western fence lizard, Nuttall's woodpecker, Steller's jay, striped skunk, raccoon, mule deer, bobcat, and coyote.
+Large predator species include mountain lion and black bear, the latter of which wanders in and out of the range within territories in excess of 15 mi2.